7 Mistakes Avoid When Building Your College Profile

-In doing so you will have acquired excellent expertise in the thing that you love doing.
-This will lend more clarity to your academic and career goals and help you surpass your contemporaries.
+In doing so, you will have acquired excellent expertise in the thing that you love doing.
+It will lend more clarity to your academic and career goals and help you surpass your contemporaries.

 Trying hard to identify your passion

-Somewhere, phrases like ‘listen to your heart’, ‘pursue your passion’ have found social acceptance and favour and have been the bane for so many people.
+Somewhere, phrases like 'listen to your heart,' 'pursue your passion' have found social acceptance and favor and have been the bane for so many people.

-There are many who go about identifying their passion like it were something that they could choose a shelf display or an online catalogue.
-Some others believe in waiting for that fine day when it dawns on them as to what they are really passionate about and will then pursue it whole-heartedly.
+Many go about identifying their passion like something that they could choose a shelf display or an online catalog.
+Some others believe in waiting for that fine day when it dawns on them about what they are really passionate about and will then pursue it wholeheartedly.

-Most of the students who are successful are those who throw caution to the wind and simply plunge into something that interests them even if they are marginally good at it.
-With time and experience, once they become seasoned in it, they naturally become passionate about it and are drawn more deeply to it.
+Most of the successful students are those who throw caution to the wind and simply plunge into something that interests them even if they are marginally good at it.
+Once they become seasoned in it, they naturally become passionate about it and are drawn more deeply to it with time and experience.